Home / ORPAS Application Guide / ORPAS – University of Ottawa

 If you apply to more than one rehabilitation sciences program, you will not need to take the language tests more than once.
 Your scores will be forwarded to all the programs at the School of Rehabilitation Sciences.

-Steps to take the language proficiency tests:
+Notes to take the language proficiency tests:

-• Visit the OLBI webpage for information and test deadlines (which differ from the deadline for submitting your ORPAS application).
+• Visit the OLBI web page for information and test deadlines (which differ from the deadline for submitting your ORPAS application).

 • The OLBI language proficiency tests are taken outside the ORPAS application system.